 Some dishes just taste full of goodness and this is one of them.
 The fresh green beans combined with spices and hearty coconut milk make this a healthy, delicious and satisfying supper.

-This vegan green bean curry is an excellent way to use up green beans or runner beans, particularly if you’ve had a late summer glut of beans in your garden or allotment.
-I used a mixture of French beans and runner beans from my friend’s mum’s garden – and very good they were too!
-If you can find them you could use snake beans (also known as yardlong beans, bodi or Chinese long beans) here too.
+This vegan green bean curry is an excellent way to use up green beans or runner beans.
+If you've had a late summer glut of beans in your garden or allotment then this is for you.

 I love a spicy vegan coconut curry recipe.
 I often think of Thai recipes when planning a coconut curry but coconut milk works perfectly in Sri Lankan or Indian style curries as well.
 This coconut green bean curry recipe is a great example.